-As eagles are highly revered in Native American culture, their feathers are considered sacred.
-When a warrior displayed bravery in battle, they were given an eagle feather.
-And when an eagle feather is found on the ground, it is considered a gift from the sky and the Earth.
+As Native Americans revere eagles, they consider their feathers to be sacred.
+For example, when a warrior displayed bravery in a battle, he was given an eagle feather.
+And if a person finds an eagle feather on the ground, it is considered a gift from the sky and the Earth.
 The famous headdresses worn by the plains tribes are made with eagle feathers.

 Eagles are protected under U.S. law, so, only Native Americans with certified ancestry are allowed to obtain and use eagle feathers for spiritual ceremonies.

 Tribes of the Pacific Northwest